Skip to main content

 Technical Analysis

 CVE-2025-67849 is a cross-site scripting (XSS) vulnerability identified in Moodle versions 4.5.0, 5.0.0, and 5.1.0.
-The root cause is improper neutralization of input during web page generation, specifically related to AI prompt responses that are not adequately sanitized before being rendered in the user interface.
-This flaw allows an attacker to inject malicious HTML or JavaScript code into Moodle web pages.
-When other users access these compromised pages, the injected scripts execute in their browsers, potentially leading to theft of session cookies, enabling session hijacking, or manipulation of the user interface to deceive users or perform unauthorized actions.
-The vulnerability requires the attacker to have low privileges (PR:L) and some user interaction (UI:R), but no elevated privileges or authentication bypass is needed.
-The attack vector is network-based (AV:N), meaning exploitation can be performed remotely.
-The vulnerability does not impact availability but has high impact on confidentiality and integrity, as reflected by the CVSS 3.1 score of 7.3.
-No known exploits are currently reported in the wild, but the presence of AI-generated content as an attack vector is notable, indicating emerging risks associated with AI integration in web applications.
-The vulnerability was reserved in December 2025 and published in February 2026, with Fedora as the assigner.
-No official patches are linked yet, indicating organizations should monitor vendor updates closely.
-This vulnerability is particularly relevant for Moodle deployments used in educational institutions, corporate training, and other e-learning environments.
+The root cause is improper neutralization of input during web page generation, specifically related to AI prompt responses that are not adequately sanitized before being rendered.
+This allows an attacker with limited privileges to inject malicious HTML or JavaScript code into Moodle web pages.
+When other users access these pages, the malicious scripts execute in their browsers within the context of the Moodle domain.
+This can lead to session cookie theft, enabling attackers to hijack user sessions, or manipulation of the user interface to deceive users or perform unauthorized actions.
+The vulnerability requires user interaction to trigger the malicious payload and some level of privileges to submit the crafted input, but no authentication bypass is indicated.
+The CVSS v3.1 base score is 7.3, reflecting high severity due to the ease of network exploitation, low attack complexity, and high impact on confidentiality and integrity.
+Although no public exploits are known yet, the presence of AI-generated content in Moodle increases the attack surface and risk of exploitation.
+The vulnerability underscores the importance of rigorous input validation and output encoding, especially when integrating AI-generated content into web applications.

 Potential Impact